roshniipatel/answer-me/README.md

 ## Usage
 Use it to create a markdown file README.me for your application.
 Initiate program in your CLI by running the command: node index.js

-The following video shows exactly how it works, if you shall need a video to follow.

 ## Links
 Repository: https://github.com/roshniipatel/answer-me